Understanding Cognitive Behavioral Therapy for Insomnia and How it Can Help Your Sleep

 Be patient: improvements may take time.

 These tips are from sleep hygiene recommendations.
 Please note, sleep hygiene is NECESSARY but not SUFFICIENT to change your sleep if you have clinically significant insomnia.
-Meaning you need to have good sleep hygeine in place but if you have clinically significant insomnia it is not likely to be enough to change your sleep.
+Meaning you need to have good sleep hygiene in place, but if you have clinically significant insomnia, it is not likely to be enough to change your sleep.
 CBT-I would be helpful in these cases.

 When to Seek Professional Help